sriram-koushik/project-euler/README.md

 ## Coding standards

-1. Checkstyle: Used Checkstyle (http://checkstyle.sourceforge.net/) to conform to an industry coding standard
+1. Checkstyle: Used Checkstyle (http://checkstyle.sourceforge.net/) to conform to an industry coding standard which uses the Google Styling guide https://google.github.io/styleguide/javaguide.html

 2. SonarQube: Used SonarQube (https://www.sonarqube.org/) as the static analyzer for the project to identify and fix code smells and vulnerabilities